🩺 Affordable Private Healthcare

 MRI Heart Examination

-Cardiac MRI is a non-invasive diagnostic procedure that uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the heart’s structures (anatomy) and functioning.
+Cardiac MRI is a non-invasive diagnostic procedure that employs a powerful magnetic field, radio waves, and advanced computer technology to create detailed images of the heart’s structures and function.

 Statistics